What You Need to Know

 With poker-based hand rankings, multiple player decision points, and even bet sizing options, Mississippi Stud can provide an entertaining, interactive gameplay experience.

-Accordingly, the game relies as much on “card sense” and mathematical skill as it does dumb luck (although, luck plays a role like it does in any gambling game).
+Accordingly, the game relies on “card sense,” mathematical skill, and dumb luck (although luck plays a role as it does in any gambling game).

 Playing Your Cards Correctly

-When it comes to playing your cards correctly, Shackleford has even partnered with fellow game analyst Joseph Kisenwether to create the following guidelines.
+When it comes to playing your cards correctly, you should use the following guidelines.
 This strategy is broken down based on how many cards you currently hold, as well as the relative strength of your current hand:

 |Card Value Key|